-- (1) Physical Participation: Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking such courses.
-If a student has a physical or medical condition that may compromise his/her participation in a course, it is the student's responsibility to so inform the instructor of that course.
-Students may contact the Faculty for further information on physical activity requirements and are encouraged to seek medical advice if necessary. - (2) Attendance in courses: Attendance at lectures and class participation are important components of most courses.
+(1) Physical Participation: Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking such courses.
+If a student has a physical or medical condition that may compromise his/ her participation in a course, it is the student's responsibility to so inform the instructor of that course.
+Students may contact the Faculty for further

+- information on physical activity requirements and are encouraged to seek medical advice if necessary. - (2) Attendance in courses: Attendance at lectures and class participation are important components of courses.
 Students serve their interests best by regular attendance.
 Those who choose not to attend must assume whatever risks are involved.
-However, a student may be refused permission to write the final examination in a course on the recommendation of the instructor and with the concurrence of the Faculty in the following circumstances: - a.
-The student has neglected to do a substantial portion of written assignments in a course of which these are an essential feature, or has attended insufficiently in a course in which class participation is necessary.